Noah-Bakr/Teach-Team/README.md

   - Course
   - Availability
   - Skill set
-    - (all inclusive of the search bar)
+    - (All inclusive of the search bar)
 - **Select**, **rank**, and **comment** on tutor candidates
 - **View** selection insights
-  - most/least chosen
+  - Most/least chosen

 ### Profile Page
 - **View and edit** all acount details